 ...leads a highly successful music publishing business and loves the challenges of translating her business acumen into the nonprofit world.

-...has dedicated his life to the process of music in all its forms, both as an artist himself and as the leader of our teaching artists working inside.
+...is a songwriter that has dedicated his life to the process of music in all its forms, both as an artist and as the leader of our teaching artists.
+He is responsible for developing the songwriting workshops for both adult and youth programming and is a creator of the C.A.P.O.
+Center.

 Donna Jo Thorndale